cs-tungthanh/doc-learn-everything/Database/Database - Transaction.md

 3. **I - Isolation:** means all transactions run at the same time (concurrently) and should not affect each other.
 	-> The effect of concurrent transactions: **Dirty read**, **Non-repeatable read**, **Phantom read**
 4. **D - Durability:** Once a transaction is committed or is successful → the data are written must stay in persistent storage and **CANNOT BE LOST** event in case of system failures.
+		- Example: Leader-based replication is async replication -> If a leader failed and isn't recoverable, any write that haven't yet been replicated to follower would be lost => Write isn't guarantee **DURABLE**

 # Transaction Isolation
 [transaction isolation levels](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html)